->>> KIMBERLY ANNECE HENDERSON is an author and curator based in New York City, but a proud native of North Carolina.
-Her work centers genealogy (Black American lineages) and archival practices.
 In 2020, she created the popular Instagram project, @emalineandthem that highlights archival photography of everyday ancestors from the late 1800s and early 1900s.
-She also curated the photography featured in the New York Times' 1619 Project Book (2021).
-Henderson’s work has been seen in many exhibitions, digital humanities projects, and her debut picture book entitled, Dear Yesteryear.
+She also curated the photography featured in the New York Times' 1619 Project Book (2021), and her debut picture book, entitled Dear Yesteryear (2023).

 She earned a Master's in Library + Information Sciences from Syracuse University, and currently serves as the Digital Curator for the Schomburg Center for Research in Black Culture.